-\textbf{Tuning parameters of pFedMe.} For pFedMe (Algorithm 1 in \cite{t2020personalized}), we set all parameters according to the suggestions in Section 5.2 of~\cite{t2020personalized}.
-More specifically, we set local computation rounds $R=20$, computation complexity $K=5$, Mini-Batch size $\vert \mathcal{D} \vert=5$, $\eta=0.005$ and $S=M=20$.
-To solve the objective (7) in \cite{t2020personalized}, we use gradient descent as suggested by the paper.
-In addition, we initialize all iterates at zero.
+\textbf{Tuning Parameters of pFedMe.} For pFedMe (Algorithm 1 in \cite{t2020personalized}), we set all parameters according to the suggestions in Section 5.2 of~\cite{t2020personalized}.
+Specifically, we set the local computation rounds to $R=20$, computation complexity to $K=5$, Mini-Batch size to $\vert \mathcal{D} \vert=5$, and $\eta=0.005$.
+We also set $S=M=20$.
+To solve the objective (7) in \cite{t2020personalized}, we use gradient descent, as suggested in the paper.
+Additionally, we initialize all iterates at zero.

-\textbf{Tuning parameters of L2SGD+.} For L2SGD+ \footnote{Algorithm 2 in \cite{hanzely2020federated}}, we set the stepsize $\eta$ (the parameter $\alpha$ in~\cite{hanzely2020federated}) and probability of averaging $p_w$ to be as in ASRVCD-PFL and ASCD-PFL.
-In addition, we initialize all iterates at zero.
+\textbf{Tuning Parameters of L2SGD+.} For L2SGD+ \footnote{Algorithm 2 in \cite{hanzely2020federated}}, we set the stepsize $\eta$ (the parameter $\alpha$ in~\cite{hanzely2020federated}) and the probability of averaging $p_w$ to be the same as in ASRVCD-PFL and ASCD-PFL.
+We also initialize all iterates at zero.

 \textbf{Results.} The results are summarized in Figure~\ref{fig:expsynthetic}.
 We observe that our general-purpose optimizers are competitive with L2SGD+ and pFedMe.
-In particular, both ASVRCD-PFL and L2SGD+ consistently achieve the same training error as other methods, which is well predicted by our theory.
-While L2SGD+ is slightly faster in terms of the convergence, due to the specific parameter setting, it is not as general as the methods we propose.
-Furthermore, we note that the widely-used LSGD-PFL suffers from the data heterogeneity on different devices, ASVRCD-PFL is not affected by this heterogeneity, as predicted by our theory.
-The average running time over 30 independents runs is reported in Table~\ref{tab:time_syn_mx2}.
+In particular, both ASVRCD-PFL and L2SGD+ consistently achieve the same training error as the other methods, which is well predicted by our theory.
+Although L2SGD+ is slightly faster in terms of convergence due to the specific parameter setting, it is not as general as the methods we propose.
+Furthermore, we note that the widely used LSGD-PFL suffers from data heterogeneity on different devices, whereas ASVRCD-PFL is not affected by this heterogeneity, as predicted by our theory.
+The average running time over 30 independent runs is reported in Table~\ref{tab:time_syn_mx2}.